Dear Self of August 14th 2015,

-I can give you some survival tips, but you will soon learn how adept you are at avoiding disasters.
-You have skills and smarts you don’t know about yet.
+I can give you some survival tips, but you will soon learn how adept you already are at avoiding disasters.
+You have skills and smarts you don’t even know about.
 In fact, you don’t really need my advice.
 Just go with your gut when it guides you and you will be alive and well by this time.
-I had to cut down on lifting weights and switched to more running and yoga for exercise, but the shoulder problem will heal with rest.
-Other than that, things are on track, so I won’t bother with the preaching.
+I had to cut down on lifting weights and switched to running and yoga for exercise, but the shoulder problem will heal with rest.
+Other than that, things are on track.

-There are some understandings you will reach in your time away from life as you knew it.
-However, the life lessons and understandings you accumulated over the previous 32 years will only become more true in slightly different ways.
+Your world will expand.
+You will gain facts about a different country.
+More than this, you will reach new understandings about life.
+These understandings and life lessons are mostly extensions of what you already learned in the previous 32 years.
+Truths will only become truer in slightly different ways.
 You already know most of what you will come to further understand about yourself, life and other human beings while you are in Costa Rica.

 Because you need to keep yourself up, it is not overly-materialistic for making money to be a top priority.
 Do not wait on opportunities to come to you.
+Pursue new students constantly.
 You will learn that you do not enjoy living off of more money that you make, so earn accordingly.

-Additionally, expect to be slightly offended and frustrated when you don’t understand why someone here appears to have mistreated you.
-95% of the time, their culture explains their actions.
+Additionally, expect to be slightly offended and frustrated at times.
+You may not understand why someone in Costa Rica acts a certain way, but remember that 95% of the time, their culture explains their actions.
 People will be late.
 People will cancel.
 People may not show up at all and will not call to tell you why.

 There are reasons for customs here.
 You may not agree with them, but they are not under your control.
 It will be better to suspend a response or judgment until you fully comprehend the situation.
-The mostly megalomaniacal bus drivers will love telling your Gringo self to get off the bus or that they are not going your way.
+The mostly megalomaniacal bus drivers will love kicking your Gringo self off the bus or not letting you on at all.
 Take it in stride.
 It is not like you have a choice.
 Accepting the way of life here is not compromising.
 It is adaptation, which will be useful when faced with the future’s guaranteed unexpected changes.

 Go outside.
 Costa Rica’s exquisite rural areas and coast cannot be overstated.
-San Jose should be seen, understood and experienced a few times.
-Once done, move around the country as often as you can.
-For $20, you can take a day trip from downtown to waterfalls, volcanoes, beaches, great hikes and more.
+San Jose should be seen, understood and experienced a few times, so move around the country as often as you can.
+For $20, you can take a day trip from downtown San Jose to waterfalls, volcanoes, beaches, great hikes and more.
 You may be nervous about surrounding yourself with total strangers for multi-hour bus rides, but you will thank yourself for doing it every time.
 The bus rides themselves are enriching for the simple fact that they will make you uncomfortable.
 You are growing every time you endure an uncomfortable situation.
-So get out, walk right through the discomfort and see this country.
+So get out, walk right through the discomfort and see this as much of this place as you can.
 The more you see, the more you know, the more you know, the better you are.
 Don’t wait.
-Say yes.
+Say ‘Yes!’

 Overall, you have to make decisions as if this time is another part of your professional story.
 Act as if everyone will find out everything you do here.
 You still have to surround yourself with the right people.
 You still have to mind your health and practice gratitude in the morning.
 You still have to maintain solid relationships with your family.
 You are still you here.